-No. Questions to be considered in Scoping Yes No n/a Not Sure Which Characteristics of the Project Environment could be affected and how?
-Is the effect likely to be significant?
+No. Questions to be Yes Which Is the effect likely to be

+INO. considered in Scoping No Characteristics of significant?
 Why?

+n/a the Project (See last page for

+Not Sure Environment could Questions to Guide

+be affected and Assessing Significance of

+how?
+Impacts)

-(See last page for Questions to Guide Assessing Significance of Impacts) could pollute the environment. disposed as per municipal requirements.
+could pollute the environment. disposed as per municipal requirements.

 Not significant because the impacts are short term and localized.
 Standard measures are available to mitigate the impacts.

 4.4 Other industrial process wastes?
+N/A

-N/A 4.5 Surplus product?
-N/A 4.6 Sewage sludge or other sludge from effluent treatment?
+4.5 Surplus product?
+N/A

+4.6 Sewage sludge or other sludge from effluent treatment?
 Yes Groundwater quality, odor due to potential release of untreated effluents the could pollute the environment.
 Not significant because the impacts are short term and localized.
 Standard measures are available to mitigate the impacts.

 4.7 Construction or demolition wastes?
 Yes Aesthetics, community safety, due to potential unmanaged bulky construction wastes.
 Construction waste will be disposed at a pre-approved site only.
 Not significant because the impacts are short term and localized.
 Standard measures are available to mitigate the impacts.

 4.8 Redundant machinery or equipment?
+No ..

+4.9 Contaminated soils or other material?
+No

+4.10 Agricultural wastes?
+No

+4.11 Any other solid wastes?
+No

+I the Project release pollutant

-No 4.9 Contaminated soils or other material?
-No 4.10 Agricultural wastes?
-No 4.11 Any other solid wastes?
-No 5.
-WI Emissions from combustion of fossil fuels from stationary or mobile sources (vehicles and/or heavy equipment)? yes Ambient air quality, due to emissions from heavy equipment, service vehicles, generator sets, and other vehicles, such as those transporting materials at construction sites.
+5.1 Emissions from combustion of fossil fuels from stationary or mobile sources (vehicles and/or heavy equipment)?
+Yes Ambient air quality, due to emissions from heavy equipment, service vehicles, generator sets, and other vehicles, such as those transporting materials at construction sites.
 Not significant because the impacts are short term and localized.
 Standard measures are available to mitigate the impacts.

 5.2 Emissions from production processes?
+N/A

-N/A 5.3 Emissions from materials handling including storage or transport?
+5.3 Emissions from materials handling including storage or transport?
 Yes Ambient air quality, due to emissions from stored materials at site, such as the Not significant because the impacts are short term and localized.
 Standard